The Belgian Malinois was born for hard work.

 They are only truly happy when they have plenty of hard work to do.

-This is definitely not a dog for those who are never at home or who like to lounge on the couch.
+This is definitely not a lazy dog breed, so they are not for those who are never at home or who like to lounge on the couch.

 - Can be trained for any task.